camilop7/camilop7/README.md

 Hi there 👋

 My name is Camilo Palacios I am a Software Engineer.
-I am currently based in the UK where I obtained my last international certification.
-I have over 10 year of expirience working and managing logistic operations in different countries.
+I am currently based in London.
+I have over 10 year of expirience working and managing logistics operations in different countries.
 I am originally from Bogota, Colombia.
 I speak fluent spanish and english.

 <details>